PrivacyTestDriver/phishphillet/docs/_posts/2023-06-23-not-a-phish.md

 they are just machining gun everywhere and hoping for the best.

-- Their use of grammar is typical of badly put together phishing, spam, and other malicious email: atrocious.
-If you just look at the items under *Criteria* you will think "it almost makes sense," by la creme de la creme is the sentence below,
+- Their use of grammar is typical of badly put together phishing, spam, and other malicious email: *atrocious*.
+If you just look at the items under **Criteria** you may think "it almost makes sense" but still will scratch your head.
+This spammer decided to go one level up: I present you la creme de la creme:

 ```
 I could then come back to you with the enriched contacts availability & pricing.